 Join us at the 2017 Vegas Shoot!
 Held at the South Point Hotel and Casino; The Vegas Shoot is the most prestigious archery tournament in the World with over $400,000 in cash and prizes.
 The event attracts over 3,000 novice to Olympic archers from around the Globe and includes 3-intense days of no error competition.

 The Vegas Shoot offers the largest in-tournament trade show in the World with over 70 vendors and 25,000 sq. feet.
 The Vegas Shoot trade show overlooks the main competition area for a front row view of the excitement.
 Click here to register for the 2017 trade show.

 Please click below for shipping information, decorator services, internet and electricity.
 (2017 links coming soon…)

 Wednesday February 8, 2017 10:00am-8:00pm

 Thursday February 9, 2017 8:00am-11:00am

 The 2016 tournament drew nearly 3,100 archers, including top professional archers from over 35 countries.
 Proving almost 20% growth over 2015, The Vegas Shoot is one of the fastest growing tournaments in archery.
 The Vegas Shoot is also the third leg of World Archery’s Indoor World Cup Series.
 Saturday night hosts the Indoor World Cup Finals in conjunction with the Archers Appreciation celebration.
 Top indoor archers compete for the World Cup title in head-to-head matches in front of thousands of spectators.
 Footage from the World Cup Finals is live broadcasted world-wide via World Archery’s YouTube channel (Archery TV).
-Video coverage of the 2016 Vegas Shoot has received over 300,000 views in the six months since the event.
+Video coverage of The Vegas Shoot has received over 1,000,000 views.
 Click here to view past Vegas Shoot videos.